Jass-pvt/Jass-pvt/README.md

 - 🐍 Strong in Python; working with R and JavaScript for data and web applications
 - 🤖 Intermediate knowledge of Machine Learning (model building, evaluation, preprocessing)
 - 🌐 Frontend experience using HTML, CSS, and JavaScript
-- ☁️ Cloud fundamentals through Google Arcade Program (GCP)
+- ☁️ ☁️ Cloud fundamentals with AWS (Cloud Practitioner Certified) and Google Cloud (Arcade Program)
 - 🚀 Actively building real-world projects and improving DSA
 - 📜 Google Cloud Arcade Program participant – hands-on exposure to GCP services.